 Portugal Travel Guide – Part 1

-Portugal is a favourite destination for many travelers all around the world mainly because of the diversity it offers.
+Portugal is a favourite destination for many travellers all around the world mainly because of the diversity it offers.
 From family holidays to backpackers, everyone is going to find something for themselves here.
-Furthermore, there are many great opportunities for spending your time great inlands – touring wine estates, walking, cycling, kayaking, the coast with its cliff-backed coves and endless beaches, surfing, laidback beach experience and a lot more.
+Furthermore, there are many great opportunities for spending your time great inland – touring wine estates, walking, cycling, kayaking, the coast with its cliff-backed coves and endless beaches, surfing, laid back beach experience and a lot more.

 Lisbon and around

 Lisbon is the capital city of Portugal and also one of the most beautiful and mesmerizing areas of the country.
 Lisbon is an inspirational place to visit, mostly attracting tourists and travellers with its beautiful waterfront location, quirky selection of places to visit and enjoy and mostly the fascinating mixture of old and the modern and vibrant spirit of a developed western European capital.
 Although the suburbs of the city is definitely worth visiting, a day or two will be perfectly ok to explore the compact and beautiful centre of the city.
 The oldest part of Lisbon is a labyrinth of small cobbled streets that is named Alfama and sits below the spectacularly sited Moorish Castelo de San Jorge that faces another beautiful hill on the upper side of the town called Bairro Alto that is mostly visited because of its famous bars, fancy restaurants and a buzzing and vibrant nightlife in general.